 While some people still enjoy going to a physical classroom to learn a new language, others prefer to do it online or have to do it because of time or location restraints.
 This means that language teachers no longer need to work at school anymore, and instead, get the opportunity to teach either a class or one single person through video or call.

 For this job, it’s essential that you have a good set of headphones with a mic, as communication will be essential.
 If you’re going to do video, a high-quality webcam is also needed.
 And of course, a reliable internet connection!

 If you’ve been looking for a remote opportunity for a bit, we’re 99% sure you’ve come across several companies hiring for virtual assistants, or VAs.

 A VA can be responsible for a big array of administrative tasks, like social media management, communication with clients and data entry tasks.
 As it is a very broad role, the qualifications it asks for don’t tend to be super specific: being organized, speaking good English and having basic knowledge of CRM are three of the most typical ones.

 You can, nonetheless, come across VR job ads that ask for very particular skills – it all depends on the company’s needs.

 From 2005 to 2018, there was a 140% increase in the number of remote workers in America.
 As this type of employment becomes a reality for a rising number of companies, the variety of roles that can be performed out-of-office grows as well.
 Take a look at our Remote Work Trends.

-If you’re looking for non-tech remote jobs opportunities, take also a look at our Remote jobs board here, including also non-tech ones!
+If you’re looking for all types of remote jobs opportunities, take also a look at our Remote jobs board here!